icostan/the-hard-way/bitcoin/bitcoin-address.md

-# Bitcoin
+# Bitcoin address

 ## TL;DR;

-  * private key is just a number (just like a PIN code) but very large of `10^77` order (think about this in context of number of atoms in the known, observable universe which is `10^80`)
+  * private key is just a number (like a PIN code) but very large (order of magnitude is `10^77` but put this in context of number of atoms in the known, observable universe which is `10^80`)
-  * public key is just a scalar multiplication of private key and a point on Elliptic curve
+  * public key is the result of scalar multiplication of private key and a point on Elliptic curve
   * Bitcoin address is derived from public key by doing some SHA256 hashing and adding network prefix and checksum suffix

 ## Elliptic Curve domain parameters defined in secp256k1 paper.